Landtag of Baden-Württemberg

 The Landtag of Baden-Württemberg is the diet of the German state of Baden-Württemberg.
 It convenes in Stuttgart and currently consists of 154 members of five political parties.
-The majority before the 2021 election was a coalition of the Alliance 90/The Greens and the Christian Democratic Union (CDU), supporting the cabinet of Green Minister-President Winfried Kretschmann.
+The majority before the 2021 election was a coalition of the Alliance 90/The Greens and the Christian Democratic Union (CDU), supporting the cabinet of Green Minister-President Winfried Kretschmann, who has served since 2011.